LeducSama/LeducSama/README.md

 **Predictive Maintenance for Turbofan Engines**
 A predictive maintenance system designed to optimize costs using a dual-LSTM architecture to analyze temperature and vibration trends.
-The model is evaluated with a custom penalty system aligned with real-world business costs.

-Skills: Python, TensorFlow, LSTM, Business-Aligned Metrics
+Skills: Python, TensorFlow, LSTM

 **End-to-End Azure Data Pipeline for Olympics Data**